 In everyday language, terms such as retirement home, nursing home, and nursing care home are used interchangeably.
 However, there are characteristics that distinguish these facilities from one another.

-Retirement homes, also known as senior citizens' homes, are for older people who are still largely independent.
-If necessary, residents of these facilities receive basic care support.
+Retirement homes, also known as senior citizens' homes, are designed for older people who are still largely independent.
+If necessary, residents of these facilities receive support with basic care needs.

-Nursing care homes are available to people who require round-the-clock care and medical attention.
+Nursing care homes, on the other hand, are intended for people who require round-the-clock care and medical attention.

 The services offered by nursing care homes in Austria vary greatly.
-Some nursing care homes have medical staff on duty around the clock.
-Other nursing care homes specialize in specific conditions.
-For example, there are nursing care homes that specialize in dementia, persistent vegetative state, or palliative care.
+Some nursing care homes have medical staff on duty at all times, while others specialise in specific areas such as dementia, persistent vegetative state, or palliative care.

-The cost of nursing care home care varies greatly in Austria and depends on the federal state, the facilities, and the level of care required.
-Whether the nursing care home is public, religious, or private also plays a role in the cost.
+The cost of nursing care home care varies greatly in Austria and depends on the federal province, the facilities available, and the level of care required.
+Whether the nursing care home is public, religious, or privately run also plays a role in the cost.

 For more detailed information on costs, please contact the nursing care home of your choice.

-However, a small portion of the income (20% of the pension and 10% of the care allowance) remains as pocket money for the person in need of care.
+However, a small portion of the income (20% of the pension and 10% of the care allowance) remains available to the person in need of care as a personal allowance.

 If the income is not sufficient, social assistance covers the remaining amount.

-Following the nationwide abolition of care recourse in 2018, it is no longer permissible to access the private assets of the person in need of care or their relatives to cover care costs.
+Following the nationwide abolition of the recourse to care (“Pflegeregress”) in 2018, it is no longer permissible to access the private assets of the person in need of care or their relatives to cover care costs.

-The prerequisite for admission to a retirement and nursing care home is the need for care.
-If you are classified as care level 4 or higher, you have a special need for care and admission to a nursing care home is unquestionable.
+The prerequisite for admission to a retirement and nursing care home is a demonstrated need for care.
+If you are classified as care allowance level 4 or higher, this indicates a particularly high level of care needs.
+In such cases, admission to a nursing care home is generally considered necessary and justified.

 People with care allowance level 3 who are no longer able to lead an independent life may also be entitled to a place in a nursing home.

 If you want to go to a specific nursing care home, the waiting time for a place can be several months.
 Vacant places in nursing care homes are allocated according to urgency.
-If you are not committed to a specific facility, you can get the next vacant place more quickly.
+If you are not committed to a specific facility, vacancies may become available more quickly.

-To apply for a place in a nursing care home, you usually have to submit a written application to the provider, prove your need for care, and explain your financial situation.
+To apply for a place in a nursing care home, you usually have to submit a written application to the provider, prove your need for care, and disclose your financial situation.